Pratham7767/Lpc214x-Driver/README.md

 ✅ Easy-to-use `pinWrite`, `pinRead`, `portWrite`, and `portRead` functions

+✅ **NEW:** `pinSelect` function for configuring pin special functions

 ✅ Pure Embedded C, compatible with older compilers

-✅ Direct manipulation of IODIR, IOSET, IOCLR, and IOPIN registers
+✅ Direct manipulation of IODIR, IOSET, IOCLR, IOPIN, and PINSEL registers

 ✅ Uses simple indexing: 0–31 for Port 0 and 100+offset for Port 1